NipponNoraneko/fbdasm/DETAILS.md

 # Family BASIC Internal Details

 This document presents details about some of the inner workings of Family BASIC.
+See also [BUGS](BUGS.md), for bugs and surprising code choices.

 ## BASIC Program In-Memory Representation